backpackcloud/trugger/README.md

 Trugger is intended to be a base for creating infrastructure code.
 While it is not an IoC container, for example, it could be a part of the core of an IoC container.

-Trugger is proudly supported by:
+Trugger is developed using Open Source Licenses of:

 - [JetBrains IntellijIDEA](https://www.jetbrains.com/idea)
 - [ej-technologies JProfiler](https://www.ej-technologies.com/products/jprofiler/overview.html)